PabloGancharov/PabloGancharov.github.io/_posts/2017-06-18-part-time-scrum-master.markdown

 One solution can be just hiring a new full-time scrum master, but often while attempting to train new scrum masters inside the team,  one approach is to assign the duties of the scrum master to one member.

+### Partial Scrum Implementation
+Other possible scenario could be the case of a non Scrum team trying to implement Scrum without having one person assigned full-time to the role.

-That could carry some issues that I'm going to analyze next, including one simple solution.
+These practices could carry some issues that I'm going to analyze next, including one simple solution.

 ## Conflict between previous role and new one